near-ndc/widget-specs/inception/community-sbt.md

 This document is currently in "inception" status.
 We are looking for someone willing to take a stab at creaing a first draft.

 ## Other potential names for this widget:
-- Track My Grant
-- NDC Grants & Bounties
+- i-am-human Community SBT
+- i-am-human Social SBT
+- i-am-human OG SBT v2

 ## Challenge
 <!-- List the challenge(s) being solved by this widget -->